East Smith Road/South Jefferson Street

 Cushman Blacksmith Shop, L. Cushman, Prop.
 (1875-1878)

 1. L. Cushman blacksmith opposite the Union House Hotel in 1875.

-2. Holben horse shoeing called prestige blacksmith shop by American Blacksmith magazine in 1911.
+2. The Holben horse shoeing business was called a prestige blacksmith shop by American Blacksmith magazine in 1911.

 3. Holben shop had power and air blowers; screens on windows and electricity.

-4. Holben employs four to six blacksmiths and was located across Smith Road from the Union House Hotel,
+4. Jabez Holben employed four to six blacksmiths and was located across Smith Road from the Union House Hotel,

-5. Holben had office and loafing lounge for customers
+5. Holben also had office and loafing lounge for customers

 Edward F. Neumeyer Blacksmith Shop, (1915-1922)

-1. Jacob Holben sold his blacksmith shop here since 1879 to Edward Newmeyer and Edward Rolph in 1915.
+1. Jabez Holben sold his blacksmith shop here since 1879 to Edward Newmeyer and Edward Rolph in 1915.